findinpath/blog/content/posts/2021-02-17--dbt-infer-deletions-in-parent-child-staging-data/index.md

                 ARRAY_SIZE(subscriptions)                                                     AS subscriptions_size
         FROM (
                     SELECT id                                                    AS load_id,
-                           record:id::NUMBER                                     AS user_id,
+                           record:"id"::NUMBER                                     AS user_id,
-                           TO_TIMESTAMP(record:exported_at::NUMBER,3)            AS exported_at,
+                           TO_TIMESTAMP(record:"exported_at"::NUMBER,3)            AS exported_at,
-                           record:subscriptions::VARIANT                         AS subscriptions
+                           record:"subscriptions"::VARIANT                         AS subscriptions
-                    FROM playground.dbt_video_platform.raw_user_description
+                    FROM playground.dbt_video_platform.raw_user_subscription
         )
 ), user_subscription AS (
         SELECT src.load_id,